 First, select a domain to work with by clicking Define search domain.
-This will open the Search Domain dialog (see Section 1.9.1 for more info about setting up a domain).
+This will open the Search Domain dialog (see the section called "How to select multiple files" for more info about setting up a domain).
 Select a domain containing the eaf files you want to do the search & replace action on, or create a new domain.
 Click Load to load the chosen domain.